cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-odysseyra1n/ra1n-chromeos.md

 ## Installing checkra1n

-1. Run the `checkra1n` binary in the terminal using `./checkra1n`
+1. Run the `checkra1n` binary in the terminal using `TERM=linux sudo checkra1n`
-    - You may need to run `sudo chmod a+x ./checkra1n` if the binary doesn't run
+    - You may need to run `sudo chmod a+x /usr/local/bin/checkra1n` if the binary doesn't run
     - If you're on an A11 device, you will need to head into `Options`, then enable the `Skip A11 BPR Check` option once it runs
     - If you're on iOS 14.6 or later, you will need to head into `Options`, then enable the `Allow Untested Versions` option once it runs
     - If you're on an A8X or A9X device and are on iOS 14.4 to 14.4.2, you will need to head into `Options`, then enable the `Allow Untested Versions` option once it runs